chainaccelerator/contribox-node/README.md

 Install a specific API on top of node for the relay for the sharing between user : templates (decentralized referential), transactions, encrypted proofs, and signs.

 Full native web integration without app or plug-in: provide a JS Sdk for using this API with a WASM module for transactions building and (multi)signing without a node dependency.
-Communications between navigators and nodes are encrypted with the blokchain' keys and a litle PoW.
+Communications between navigators and nodes are encrypted with the blokchain' keys and a litle PoW (No domain, No certificate, no httpS).

 Confidential, free, fast transactions, uniq assets and proof' issuements, without smart contract centralisation but:
 * Validation is on the client side, until the Elements blockchain' blocs validation